1. Home

 SEE ALSO: FERC Details $86 Million Fast-Track Threshold in Pipeline Permitting Proposal

-According to Houston Public Media, Atmos Energy said it was informed that a construction crew not affiliated with the utility struck a natural gas pipeline near the site of the incident.
-The company said gas service was shut off in the immediate area and that crews remained on site assisting emergency responders while the investigation continued.
+According to Houston Public Media, Atmos Energy said Dallas Fire-Rescue informed the utility that a construction crew not affiliated with Atmos Energy damaged a natural gas pipeline near the site of the incident.
+Atmos said its technicians responded to assist emergency personnel, shut off gas service in the immediate area and remained on site while the investigation continued.

-The explosion drew the attention of the National Transportation Safety Board (NTSB), which announced it was dispatching investigators to Dallas.
-In addition to aviation incidents, the agency investigates major accidents involving natural gas and hazardous liquid pipelines.
+The National Transportation Safety Board (NTSB) said it is sending investigators to Dallas to examine the explosion.
+In addition to aviation accidents, the agency investigates significant incidents involving natural gas and hazardous liquid pipelines.

 The two-story apartment complex contained 23 units, according to local property records.
-Investigators have not yet determined the exact cause of the explosion, and the incident remains under investigation by local, state and federal authorities.
+Investigators have not determined the exact cause of the explosion, and local, state and federal authorities continue to investigate the incident.